mcembalest/GNN/README.md

 ### Did the model learn to spatially arrange the classes for easy separability?

 For this class-balanced four-way classification dataset, this looks like separating the four colors cleanly into the four corners of the 2d output embedding space.
-(By the way, a visually intuitive takeaway from this kind of plot is that the ideal output embedding should scale logarithmically as the number of classification dimensions increases)
+(By the way, a visually intuitive takeaway from this kind of plot is that the natural representation dimension should scale logarithmically as the number of classification dimensions increases)

 ### In what order did the model learn to factor the data during training?